locationtech/udig-platform/docs/devel/en/getting_started.rst

    examples
    welcome_new_eclipse_rcp_developers

-Check the :doc:`reference section <Reference>` for help setting up on other platforms, additional :doc:`code examples <examples>` are also available.
+Check the :doc:`reference section <reference>` for help setting up on other platforms, additional :doc:`code examples <examples>` are also available.